Yale-BIM/f21-assignments/assignment-0/README.md

     Additional information about tf can be found [here](http://wiki.ros.org/tf).

 ## Part IV.
-Controlling one robot joint at a time
+Control one robot joint at a time

 Shutter has 5 key links ("base_link", "shoulder_link", "biceps_link",
-"forearm_link", and "wrist_1_link") and 4 key revolute
-[joints](http://wiki.ros.org/urdf/XML/joint).
-The joints are implemented in the real robot with
+"forearm_link", and "wrist_1_link") and 4 key revolute [joints](http://wiki.ros.org/urdf/XML/joint).
+The joints are implemented in the real robot with [dynamixel motors](http://www.robotis.us/dynamixel/).
- [dynamixel motors](http://www.robotis.us/dynamixel/).
 These motors count with magnetic encoders that provide the arbotix driver an estimate of their current position.

 Each joint in the robot connects two links: